kirankakanur/SPOUtilities/README.md

 To use this:

 1. Make sure to add the latest SharePoint Online CSOM package to the project.
-The NuGet command to install the package is shown below:
+The NuGet command to install the package is:
 Install-Package Microsoft.SharePointOnline.CSOM

 2. Add references to System.Web and System.Configuration assemblies.